aendie/SkyAlmanac-Py3/README.md

 Minor changes are included here to this original (non-PyPI) edition to reflect some of the adaptation that was required (e.g. integrate *increments.py* into *skyalmanac.py* as Option 5) to create a PyPI (Python Package Index) edition making this original (non-PyPI) and the PyPI editions similar.
 Both editions create identical almanacs and the [PyPI edition](https://pypi.org/project/skyalmanac/) is the preferred choice for users.

+**UPDATE: Mar 2021**

+&nbsp;&nbsp;&nbsp;&nbsp;:smiley:&nbsp;&nbsp;***UT is the new timescale employed in the almanac.***&nbsp;&nbsp;:smiley:

+Two new options have been added into config.py: *useIERS = True* instructs Skyfield (if >= 1.31) to download Earth orientation data from IERS (International Earth Rotation and Reference Systems Service). *ageIERS = 30* instructs Skyfield to download fresh data from IERS if older tham that number of days.
+This implies greater accuracy for the generated almanacs (if Skyfield >= 1.31).

+Note that although you may be using the de421.bsp ephemeris (valid from 1900 to 2050), the IERS currently specifies the validity of Earth Orientation Parameters (EOP) from 2nd January 1973 to
+15th May 2022.
+Refer to the [IERS web site](https://www.iers.org/IERS/EN/Home/home_node.html) for current information.

 ## Requirements

 &nbsp;&nbsp;&nbsp;&nbsp;Computation is done by the free Ephem and Skyfield libraries.